 Airflow (Max Power)* | 24cfm | 15cfm | 16cfm |

-In our Carpet Deep Clean test we evaluate how good it is at picking up deeply embedded sand in carpet.
-In this test it was above average too, picking op 79% of the embedded sand.
+In our carpet deep clean evaluation, where we see how good the vacuum is at picking up deeply embedded sand in carpet, the X8 Pro Omni was above average.
+It picked up 79% of the embedded sand.

-Its sweeping ability on hard floors was good too, but its side brush was a little aggressive in our opinion and tended to scatter debris when there was a large amount of debris.
-We did knock off some points for this, but for normal amounts of debris on hard floors—and especially on carpets—it was a good sweeper.
+Its sweeping ability on hard floors was good, too.
+However, its side brush was a little aggressive, in our opinion.
+It tends to scatter debris when there is a large amount of debris, so we knocked off some points for this.
+However, for normal amounts of debris on hard floors and especially on carpets, it was a good sweeper.

 Another big pro was its mopping features.
-The X8 is the first Ecovacs robot with the OZMO roller instead of the more typical spinning mop pads.
-This roller style has a few advantages over dual spinning pads, such as the ability to pick up wet spills like urine or other liquids.
+The X8 Pro Omni is the first Ecovacs robot with the OZMO roller instead of the more typical spinning mop pads.
+This roller-style mop has a few advantages over dual spinning pads, such as the ability to pick up wet spills like urine or other liquids.

-The X8, with its roller-style mop, can actually process wet liquid with a squeegee and store it in an internal dirty water tank, which is then automatically emptied into the dock’s dirty water tank after each run.
+The X8 can actually process wet liquid with a squeegee and store it in an internal dirty water tank, which is then automatically emptied into the dock’s dirty water tank after each run.

-The roller mop is also good at reducing streaks because it leaves behind so little water compared to others.
-And in our tests, it had one of the lowest amounts of water left behind.
+The roller mop is also good at reducing streaks because it leaves behind very little water compared to others.
+And in our evaluations, it had one of the lowest amounts of water left behind.

 Its roller has some additional important features:

-- Lifts up 10mm automatically when it senses carpet, so it can vacuum and mop houses with a mix of hard floors and carpets in the same run.
+- Lifts 10mm automatically when it senses carpets.
+That means it can vacuum and mop homes with a mix of hard floors and carpets in the same run.

-- Extends when it is doing edge runs for good edge coverage, which is pretty impressive.
+- Extends when it’s doing edge runs for good edge coverage, which is pretty impressive.
 This feature can be turned on or off in the app.

-We should also mention that it has the same auto-extending feature on its side brush for better corner coverage, and both auto-extending features worked very well in our hands-on testing.
+Also worth noting is that it has the same auto-extending feature on its side brush for better corner coverage.
+Both auto-extending features worked very well in our hands-on assessments.

-In the dried-on stain mop tests, the X8 was not as impressive as we would like.
+In our dried-on stain mop evaluations, the X8 Pro Omni was not as impressive as we would have liked.
 It scored 72 when the average is 98, and the Qrevo Edge scored a notable 106.
-It got a slightly below-average score on the two tests we did—one on its low water setting and one on its high water setting.
+It got a slightly below-average score on the two evaluations we did—one on its low water setting and another on its high water setting.

-But as we said earlier, because it left behind very little water, it actually ended up with a higher-than-average mop stain test score when you combined these two results.
+But because it left behind very little water, it ended up with a higher-than-average mop stain evaluation score after combining the results.

 Comprehensive Omni Station

-Another pro is its Omni station, which is stacked with features including:
+Another big advantage is the Omni Station, which is stacked with features, including:

 - Auto-emptying the dust bin into a disposable bag